minerva-studio/aseprite-psd/README.md

 4. Select **File > Import > Import PSD/PSB...** and choose a Photoshop document.
 5. Allow the extension to launch its bundled converter when Aseprite asks for external-program permission for the first time.

+The macOS packages are not code-signed or notarized yet, so Gatekeeper may restrict them after download.

 The explicit Import command opens a modified document that is not associated with the temporary conversion file.
 Native `File > Open` returns a document